griffithlab/rnabio.org/_posts/0003-03-01-Differential_Expression.md

 * Hint: Follow the example R code above.
 * Hint: You will need to change how the `pheno_data` object is created to point to the correct sample ids, type, and path to StringTie results files.
-* Hint: Make sure to save your ballgown data object to file (e.g., `bg.rda`) for use in subsequent practical exercises
+* Hint: Make sure to save your ballgown data object to file (e.g., `bg.rda`) for use in subsequent practical exercises.

 Solution: When you are ready you can check your approach against the [Solutions](/module-09-appendix/0009/05/01/Practical_Exercise_Solutions/#practical-exercise-9---differential-expression)